PolygonAndPixel/eda/README.md

 but not the main goal.
 Finding the parameters with the highest likelihood is the main target here.

-## Usage
-Compile using `make release` at root.
-Go to `build/apps` and execute `eda` using one of the following parameters:
- - poly (run [PolyChord](https://arxiv.org/abs/1506.00171) with every test function)
- - maps (run [MAPS](https://pdfs.semanticscholar.org/3261/1cd9eaa917d5bdcccd688799768afbd63579.pdf) with every test function)
- - sample (sample the whole space for every test function)

 ## Prerequisites
  - [OpenBlas](https://www.openblas.net/)
  - [Lapack](http://www.netlib.org/lapack/)